USDOS/fms-treasury-statements/readme.md

 For Deposits:

-- Take each line item inder "Federal Reserve Account" and write to separate line, except:
+- Take each line item inder "Federal Reserve Account" and write to separate line with Subitem column blank, except for:
+    - Deposits by States
-    -
+    - Other Deposits
+    For each of these, set Item = the main line item (Deposits by States, Other Deposits) Then set populate column Subitem with the indented line items that roll up into